FlavScents AInsights Entry for 3-thiohexanol (CAS: 51755-83-0)

 3. Natural Occurrence & Formation

-3-Thiohexanol is not commonly found in nature but can be formed through the degradation of sulfur-containing amino acids or during the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs upon heating.
-This compound's formation is relevant to the designation of "natural flavor" when derived from natural processes or sources.
-However, its presence in natural products is typically in trace amounts, often requiring synthesis for commercial use.
+3-thiohexanol is not commonly found in nature but can be formed through the degradation of sulfur-containing amino acids or during the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs upon heating.
+This compound's presence in natural products is often associated with fermentation or cooking processes, contributing to the "natural flavor" designation when derived from such processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs